Music Curriculum statement:

 We believe that listening critically helps gain a deeper understanding of how music is constructed and helps to develop composing and performing.
 A shared knowledge of music is crucial cultural capital in understanding where we came from and our place in the world.
 Listening to a range of music encourages pupils to be open minded as well as knowledgeable about the breadth of musical genres in the world today.

 The MMC suggests pupils experience a broad aural knowledge of Western Classical Music, Popular Music and Tradition Music from around the world.
+At Dovedale Primary School, we embrace music from around the world by holding a whole school music event in June where each class focuses on a particular musical genre originating from different countries across 6 different continents.

 Familiarity with music in a range of styles and genres is crucial for developing the aural understanding needed to compose music.
 Our pupils practise recalling melodic shapes, harmonic sequences, rhythmic patterns and sections of their compositions.
 They also practise improvising a response to a simple question with a limited note-range, building towards using a wider range of dynamics, and develop the use of graphic symbols and notation throughout Key Stage 2 within their compositions in order to follow and perform a simple rhythmic score.